Japan Fact File

 Major Rivers: Biwa, Inawashiro, Kasumigaura

 Japan is the eleventh most populous country in the world.
 It is also one of the most densely populated and urbanised nations.
-Itis a cluster of islands in the Pacific Ocean.
+It is a cluster of islands in the Pacific Ocean.

 Japan is the third-largest economy, after the United States and China, in terms of nominal GDP, and the fourth-largest economy in the world, after the United States, China, and India, in terms of Purchasing Power Parity (PPP).
 It has given the world high-value brands like Honda, Toyota, and Suzuki.
 In terms of Robotics Technology, it is one of the leading nations.
-Hence, it offers career opportunities in various sectors and fields.
+Hence, it offers a wide range of career opportunities in various sectors and fields.

-The root of the Japanese language is vague whilst some link it to the Altaic language family, which includes Turkish, Mongolian; the language also shows similarities to Austronesian languages like Polynesian.
-Japanese is considered one of the most difficult languages to learn; however, speaking is comparatively easier.
+The root of the Japanese language is vague whilst some link it to the Altaic language family which includes Turkish, Mongolian.
+The language also shows similarities to Austronesian languages like Polynesian.
+Japanese is considered one of the most difficult languages to learn.
+However, speaking is comparatively easier.

 Unlike most Western languages, Japanese has an extensive grammatical system to express politeness and formality.
 There are 3 main politeness levels in Japanese: the plain form (Kudaketa), the simple polite form (Teinei), and the advanced polite form (keigo).
 Unlike most Western languages, Japanese has an extensive grammatical system to express politeness and formality.